cmclellen/cmclellen.github.io/resume.markdown

     text: cmclellen.github.io

 summary: |
   Passionate full-stack Software Engineer and Architect with over 25 years of experience, leading the design and development of scalable, secure, and user-focused applications.
-Skilled in Agile methodologies, cloud computing, microservice & event-driven architectures, DevOps and writing SOLID TDD code, while I enjoy mentoring and guiding other developers.
+Skilled in Agile methodologies, cloud computing, microservice & event-driven architectures, DevOps and writing SOLID TDD code, and enjoy sharing my experiences and learnings by mentoring others.
 Apart from the work experience detailed below, I also offer my time maintaining the https://www.stbrigidsmidland.com.au/ website I built (described in more detail at https://cmclellen.github.io).

 workItems:
   - company: Insight